Co-Owner & Former NFL President,

 Member Since: 2018

-Gideon is the Chairman and CEO of Bowers & Wilkins, one of the leading brands in home audio.
-This role is the result of the startup he co-founded in 2014, EVA Automation, acquiring 50-year old Bowers & Wilkins in 2016.
+Gideon Yu is the Co-Owner and Former NFL President of the San Francisco 49ers and is the first ethnic minority President in NFL history.
+Gideon previously served as the Chairman and CEO of Bowers & Wilkins, one of the leading brands in home audio.
+These previous roles were the result of the startup he co-founded in 2014, EVA Automation, acquiring 50-year old Bowers & Wilkins in 2016.

 Most recently, Gideon was President and still remains co-owner of the San Francisco 49ers.
 He was the first President of color of any team in the history of the National Football League.
 Gideon led the financing and building of Levi’s Stadium, which included the largest stadium construction loan in the history of professional sports and the largest long-term stadium financing in NFL history.
 During his operating tenure with the 49ers, the team went to three consecutive NFC championship games and played in Super Bowl XLVII.

 Previously, Gideon was the Chief Financial Officer of both Facebook and YouTube, the first two Internet companies to achieve one billion active users.
 At YouTube, he negotiated its $1.65 billion sale to Google amidst a highly competitive auction for the company.
 At Facebook, he led the $375 million investment round from Microsoft and Hong-Kong billionaire Li Ka Shing at a then record setting $15 billion valuation.

 Gideon was also a General Partner at Khosla Ventures, where he led the firm’s founding investment in Square, founded by Jack Dorsey (founder of Twitter) and was the company’s first outside board member.
 Gideon was also Treasurer and SVP of Finance at Yahoo, where he executed over 30 acquisitions / investments, including Alibaba, Overture, and Flickr.